-Part of the income tax paid in Denmark is a municipal tax and municipalities have discretionary powers to set the taxes.
-The municipalities also receive funding from the state (bloktilskud), and there is an equalization arrangement that reallocates funds from richer to poorer municipalities.
+Danish municipalities account for 50% of the country's total tax spending but raise only about 30% of total tax revenue via municipal taxes.
+The difference is made up of funding from the state (bloktilskud).
+In addition, there is an equalization arrangement that reallocates funds from richer to poorer municipalities.
 There are annual negotiations with both the municipalities and regions about the financial framework agreement.
-Since municipalities act independently - though coordinated via their organization (Kommunernes Landsforbund) - the budget decisions of the municipalities have not always been consistent with the overall targets set by the Ministry of Finance.
+Since municipalities act independently - though coordinated via their organization (Kommunernes Landsforbund) - municipal budget decisions have not always been consistent with the overall targets set by the Ministry of Finance.
 This implied for some years that expenditure growth exceeded targets.
-As consequence the budget law (effective as of 2014) stipulates tight expenditure control, including possible financial sanctions of municipalities.
+The Budget Law, which went into effect in 2014, stipulates tight control overs spending that include municipalities being potentially subject to financial sanctions.
 The sanctions have both an individual and collective element.
-If the sum of expenditures exceeds the agreed target, the "bloktilskud" is reduced by an equivalent amount.
-This reduction is levied 60% on the municipalities which exceeded expenditure targets and 40% on all municipalities (distributed according to population size).
-The new system has been very effective and municipalities have been well within targets in recent years.
-Since 2002, municipalities have been part of a so-called tax freeze implying that taxes (e.g., income and building sites) cannot increase.
-If one municipality increases some tax it should be matched by a decrease in another municipality.
+If the sum of expenditures exceeds the agreed upon target, state funds will be reduced by an equivalent amount.
+Sixty percent of this reduction is levied on those municipalities that have exceeded expenditure targets and 40% is borne by all municipalities (the amount is distributed according to population size).
+The new system has been very effective, and municipalities have been well within targets in recent years.
+Since 2002, municipalities have participated in a so-called tax freeze that prevents taxes (e.g., income and building sites) from being increased.
+If one municipality increases one tax, this needs to be matched by a decrease in another municipality.

-Many municipalities face a very tight financial situation, and have had to reconsider resource use on core activities, such as child- and old-age care, and schooling.
-The new Social Democratic government has in response increased transfers to municipalities and regions targeting welfare and education to make it easier for local authorities to fulfill expectations.
+Many municipalities face a very tight financial situation and have had to reconsider the use of their resources with regard to core activities, such as child- and old-age care, and education.
+The current Social Democratic government has responded to this situation by increasing transfers to municipalities and regions for welfare and education so that local authorities can meet public expectations.